Kissabi/QuickEntity/README.md

     + [Training the text data](#training-the-text-data)
     + [Display the annotated text](#display-the-annotated-text)
  * [API Reference](#api-reference)

+Quick NER is a python module designed to help you train your own Named Entity Recognition (NER) model quickly and easily.
+With quick NER, you can customize model your NER model by providing your own list of named entities.

 ## Install

 You can install quick NER by runing the following command: